-Growing a bean seed in a bag is an easy and engaging way for young children to learn some of their first lessons in plant biology!
-Each day they can check the progress of their seed and watch as it changes from a tiny seed to a plant with roots and a stem.
-This is the perfect spring science activity to do at home or in the classroom.
+Growing beans in a bag is an easy and engaging way for young children to learn some of their first lessons in plant biology!
+Each day they can check the progress of their seeds and watch as they change from tiny seeds to plants with roots and a stem.
+Growing seeds in a bag is the perfect kitchen science experiment or spring science experiment to do at home or in the classroom.

 - A plastic zip top baggie (We used a sandwich size baggie, but a quart-size baggie works, too.)

 - A few bean seeds (We used dry pinto beans from the pantry.)

 Getting everything set up for growing seeds in a bag was super easy.

 First we folded up the paper towel so that it fit easily inside the plastic baggie.
 I got it wet and slipped it into the baggie.